-Drive the EN pin using the system controller to turn the LM3205 ON and OFF.
-Use a comparator, Schmidt trigger or logic gate to drive the EN pin.
+Drive the EN and EN{LDO} pins using the system controller to turn the LM3207 ON and OFF.
+Use a comparator, Schmidt trigger or logic gate to drive the EN and EN{LDO} pins.
 Set EN high (>1.2V) for normal operation and low (<0.5V) for a 0.01μA (typ.) shutdown mode.

-Set EN low to turn off the LM3205 during power-up and under voltage conditions when the power supply is less than the 2.7V minimum operating voltage.
+Set EN low to turn off the LM3207 during power-up and under voltage conditions when the power supply is less than the 2.7V minimum operating voltage.
 The part is out of regulation when the input voltage is less than 2.7V.
-The LM3205 is designed for mobile phones where the system controller controls operation mode for maximizing battery life and requirements for small package size outweigh the additional size required for inclusion of UVLO (Under Voltage Lock-Out) circuitry.
+The LM3207 is designed for mobile phones where the system controller controls operation mode for maximizing battery life and requirements for small package size outweigh the additional size required for inclusion of UVLO (Under Voltage Lock-Out) circuitry.

-DSBGA PACKAGE ASSEMBLY AND USE
+Micro SMD PACKAGE ASSEMBLY AND USE

-Use of the DSBGA package requires specialized board layout, precision mounting and careful re-flow techniques, as detailed in TI Application Note 1112 (SNVA009).
+Use of the Micro SMD package requires specialized board layout, precision mounting and careful re-flow techniques, as detailed in National Semiconductor Application Note 1112.
 Refer to the section Surface Mount Technology (SMD) Assembly Considerations.
 For best results in assembly, alignment ordinals on the PC board should be used to facilitate placement of the device.
-The pad style used with DSBGA package must be the NSMD (non-solder mask defined) type.
+The pad style used with Micro SMD package must be the NSMD (non-solder mask defined) type.
 This means that the solder-mask opening is larger than the pad size.
 This prevents a lip that otherwise forms if the solder-mask and pad overlap, from holding the device off the surface of the board and interfering with mounting.
-See Application Note 1112 (SNVA009) for specific instructions how to do this.
+See Application Note 1112 for specific instructions.

-The 8-Bump package used for LM3205 has 300micron solder balls and requires 10.82mil pads for mounting on the circuit board.
-The trace to each pad should enter the pad with a 90°entry angle to prevent debris from being caught in deep corners.
-Initially, the trace to each pad should be 7mil wide, for a section approximately 7mil long, as a thermal relief.
-Then each trace should neck up or down to its optimal width.
+The 9-Bump package used for LM3207 has 300 micron solder balls and requires 10.82mil pads for mounting the circuit board.
+The trace to each pad should enter with a 90° entry angle to prevent debris from being caught in deep corners.
+Initially, the trace to each pad should be 6-7mil wide, for a section approximately 6mil long or longer, to provide thermal relief.
+Each trace should then neck up or down to its optimal width.
 The important criterion is symmetry.
-This ensures the solder bumps on the LM3205 re-flow evenly and that the device solders level to the board.
+This ensures the solder bumps re-flow evenly and that the device solders level to the board.
 In particular, special attention must be paid to the pads for bumps A1, A3 and B3.
-Because PGND and PVIN are typically connected to large copper planes, inadequate thermal relief's can result in late or inadequate re-flow of these bumps.

-The DSBGA package is optimized for the smallest possible size in applications with red or infrared opaque cases.
-Because the DSBGA package lacks the plastic encapsulation characteristic of larger devices, it is vulnerable to light.
-Backside metallization and/or epoxy coating, along with front-side shading by the printed circuit board, reduce this sensitivity.
+Because P{GND} and PV{IN} are typically connected to large copper planes, inadequate thermal relief's may result in late or inadequate re-flow of these bumps.
+The Micro SMD package is optimized for the smallest possible size in applications with red or infrared opaque cases.
+Because the Micro SMD package lacks the plastic encapsulation characteristic of larger devices, it is vulnerable to light.
+Backside metalization and/or epoxy coating, along with front-side shading by the printed circuit board, reduce this sensitivity.
 However, the package has exposed die edges.
-In particular, DSBGA devices are sensitive to light, in the red and infrared range, shining on the package's exposed die edges.
+Micro SMD devices are sensitive to light, in the red and infrared range, shining on the package's exposed die edges.